benmatthewsed/statistical-methods-criminology-slides/practical-01.md

 theories of the crime drop would be manifest in criminal careers.

 The descriptive approach adopted here also fits with the nature of SOI data.
-As in the SOI n=all, typical inferential concerns about relating parameter estimates from a (random) sample to a population are not of concern here (Connelly et al. 2016) adding value to simple description of trends in the data.
+As in the SOI n= *all*, typical inferential concerns about relating parameter estimates from a (random) sample to a population are not of concern here (Connelly et al. 2016) adding value to simple description of trends in the data.
 Consequently, results are not compared to a particular critical value, or significance tests performed to assess whether change in any of the criminal careers parameters analysed is statistically significant.
 Instead the focus is on describing the trends that are present in the data.

+## Questions

+- How can we critique the assertion that SOI is n = all?
+- What are the potential drawbacks of not performing inferential analysis on SOI?
+What are the benefits of taking a more descriptive approach?

+## References

+Keay, Scott, and Jude Towers.
+2024.
+“The Collection and Understanding of Administrative Data in UK Police Forces.”
+In The Crime Data Handbook, edited by Laura Huey and David Buil-Gil, 227.
+United Kingdom: Bristol University Press.